Boo and happy All Hallows’ Eve to you!

 I went trick-or-treating all the way through high school and when the neighbors said “aren’t you a little old for this”, I’d say, “well, isn’t it better than TP-ing your house like my naughtier classmates are planning to do?”
 They’d throw us some candy and hurriedly send us on our way.

 And the movies!
 Watching It’s the Great Pumpkin Charlie Brown is still a holiday favorite.
 But, no scary movies for me; I am still traumatized by being forced by peer pressure to watch Night of the Living Dead when I was a kid.
 Today, my tastes run closer to The Corpse Bride.

 I’ve always loved the spooky and macabre.
 Maybe it’s my Irish heritage from my maternal grandmother’s side that has made me identify with the roots of the holiday founded in the deep, misty Celtic moorlands of the Druids.

-Perhaps, since curiosity prevailed, over fear of the dead, I was naturally inclined towards pursuit of a career in the sciences.
-Case in point: in middle school, I exhumed my long dead pet cat and brought its rearticulated skeleton to the science fair!
+Perhaps, since curiosity prevailed over fear of the dead, I was naturally inclined towards the pursuit of a career in the sciences.
+Case in point: in middle school, I exhumed my long-dead pet cat and brought its rearticulated skeleton to the science fair!